-Silicon Graphics, SGI, the SGI logo, Challenge, IRIX, Onyx, and Origin are registered trademarks and OpenVault is a trademark of Silicon Graphics, Inc. DLT is a trademark of Quantum Corporation.
-EMASS and VolServ are registered trademarks of ADIC.
-FLEXIm is a registered trademark of GLOBEtrotter Software and Macrovision Corporation.
-IBM and RISC System/6000 are trademarks of International Business Machines Corporation.
-StorageTek is a trademark of Storage Technology Corporation.
-UNICOS is a trademark of Cray, Inc. UNIX is a registered trademark of the Open Group in the United States and other countries.
+Silicon Graphics, SGI, the SGI logo, Challenge, IRIX, and Origin are registered trademarks and OpenVault is a trademark of Silicon Graphics, Inc., in the United States and/or other countries worldwide.

+DLT is a registered trademark of Quantum Corporation.
+IBM is a registered trademark of International Business Machines Corporation.
+Linux is a registered trademark of Linus Torvalds.
+STK and StorageTek are trademarks of Storage Technology Corporation.
+UNIX is a registered trademark of the Open Group in the United States and other countries.
 Viper is a trademark of Archive Technology, Inc.

-Cover design by Sarah Bolles Design, and Dany Galgani, SGI Technical Publications
+Cover design by Sarah Bolles, Sarah Bolles Design, and Dany Galgani, SGI Technical Publications.